pdvmoto/crdb1_21/README.md

 # crdb1_21

-verify oracle home and version-nr

-run from /opt/oracle/admin/free/scripts, but aim for porability to any linux with correct softwar

-notes here... or on (draft) blog.
+contents: Files blogs (4-part so far) to manually create CDB+PDBs v23c

+todo:
+ - move irrelevant files away or to a subdir
+ - alternative: create new git-repository with minimal files

 More:
+ - separate software from data..
  - next: try a read-only OHOME, and place all (ALL ! ) database files on an externa -v volume.
  - then re-mount that volum on Diff containers, one at a time..
    The Ultimate Portability ?